sam-randall/samrandall.github.io/README.md

 Help you scrape, organize, clean and analyze your data.
 ### ML / Software Integration
 Specialty: iOS.
 Open to other opportunities.
+- Work Example: See the iPad App I built for Athena Security in <a href="https://www.youtube.com/watch?v=r2YbpxIprDI" target="_blank">action.</a>
 ### Algorithm Development and Implementation
 Use graph-based & optimization-based algorithms to solve hard problems.